josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 **Nice to meet you!**
 ```

 You don't need to copy that directly; you're welcome to put whatever content you like in your Markdown posts, and to name them however you prefer.
-But I _will_ be using those two frontmatter properties in the examples, so if you don't have them, just be prepared.
+But I _will_ be using those two frontmatter properties in the examples (especially `date`), so if you don't have them, just be prepared.

-Anyway, if you want, you can visit `/blog/_posts/1` (or whatever your markdown post is named, if not `1`), just to confirm that nothing is showing yet.
+Anyway, if you want, you can visit `/blog/_posts/1` (or whatever your markdown post is named, if not `1`), just to confirm that nothing is showing.
 Private routes, doing their thing.
+(Good, because we don't want duplicate content on our site.)

-So how do we load our posts?
-Well, now that we have some files to work with, we'll want to make a dynamic page.
+So how _do_ we load our posts?
+Well, now that we have some files to work with, we'll want to make a **dynamic page**.

 ### Dynamic pages

 Because we might want to have have one template file to handle any number of potential routes or pages--for example, category listings, or in our case, one template file to render all blog posts--SvelteKit offers us _dynamic pages_.

-**A dynamic page handles _any_ unmatched route in the given directory.**
+**A dynamic page handles _any_ unmatched route in the given directory.** Think of it as a wildcard page.

 To make a page dynamic, all we have to do is wrap its title in brackets (`[]`).
 So, our next step is to create a file inside `src/routes/blog` named `[slug].svelte`.